 TL:DR We’ve launched Employment Dates to give you the ability to set hire and termination dates, as well as periods of unavailability for team members that can’t be allocated to projects for an extended period of time.
-If you want to see Employment Dates in action, check out our Manpower Minute video.
+It also lets you get an overview of the employment history and exact date times during which employees have and haven’t worked.
+The applications of this software are huge, and your human resources department will thank you for your foresight.
+If you want to see Employment Dates in action, check out our Bridgit Minute video.

 Johnny Carson once had a segment that he used to do on his show called “Carnac the Magnificent” where he would hold an envelope to his head and offer the answer to an unknown question sealed inside.
 Here is my best attempt at being the next Carnac.

-“When someone is employed by your company but isn’t set to start working right away, or is unavailable to work for an extended period of time, and you need an accurate record of availability.“
+“When someone has received employment by your company but isn’t set to start working right away, or is unavailable to work for an extended period of time, and you need an accurate record of availability.“

 (Opens envelope); What are Employment Dates?